NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 • If the conspiracy was an organization, the fine increases to $500,000;

-Notably, most underlying offenses for criminal conspiracy cases prosecuted at the federal level are felonies.
-Any misdemeanors usually are charged in a state court.
+Notably, most underlying offenses in criminal conspiracy cases prosecuted at the federal level are felonies.
+Misdemeanors are usually charged in state court.

 What Are the Defenses for 18 U.S.C.
 371?